>>> def simple_coroutine(): # (1)

 A coroutine defined with

-.
-You can delegate from a native coroutine to another native coroutine or to a generator-based coroutine using theawait
+async def.
+You can delegate from a native coroutine to another native coroutine or to a generator-based coroutine using theawaitkeyword, similar to how classic coroutines useyield from.

 Native coroutines and generator-based coroutines are intended specifically for asynchronous I/O programming.
 This post is about classic coroutines.